mideind/GreynirCorpus/README.md

 1. Seven million sentences, shuffled and **parsed mechanically** using the [Greynir](https://github.com/mideind/ReynirPackage) rule-based parser.
    This treebank is contained in the single file `psd/greynir_corpus.zip`.
-Note that the file is about 1.6 gigabytes in compressed form, or 9 gigabytes uncompressed.
+Note that the file is about 1.6 GB in compressed form, and 9 GB uncompressed.

 2. A **gold standard** corpus of 2,610 sentences with parse trees that have been manually corrected and verified.
 This corpus is contained in the `gold/` directory,